TritonDataCenter/rfd/rfd/0154/README.md

 00:04.2 SCSI storage controller: Red Hat, Inc Virtio block device
 ```

-### bhyve brand: disk slot allocation

-When a disk is added, it is assigned to the first empty slot.
+If a disk is subsequently added and `pci_slot` is not specified, it is assigned to the first empty slot.
+In the example above, a new disk would default to PCI slot 0:4:1.

-Consider the previous example: an instance ended up with two disks: `disk0` and `disk2`.
-If a disk is subsequently added, it will be added as `disk1`, not `disk3`.

 ### Keeping track of space